 Rule 901-5-08 | Society constitution.

-(A) No society may amend its constitution or by-laws unless a majority of the membership which votes at the annual election of the board of directors or at the annual meeting of the membership of the society, whichever is specified in the constitution of the society, approves the proposed amendment.
+(A) No society may amend the society's constitution or by-laws unless a majority of the membership which votes at the annual election of the board of directors or at the annual meeting of the membership of the society, whichever is specified in the constitution of the society, approves the proposed amendment.

 (B) Amendments to the constitution or by-laws may be proposed by: